Hodge House in Percy Warner Park

 In 2007, Metro Parks of Nashville and Friends of Warner Parks orchestrated the effort to salvage logs, hardware, and other parts of the original house.
 Working with the Historic Commission and local contractors, Hodge House was reconstructed to be used for historic programming and special occasions.
 We welcome your small meetings, commercial photo shoots, or other intimate events to this historic space.

 Ten-space parking lot, and parking for visitors who need additional accessibility

 - Air-conditioned/heated indoor space

 - Set-up of tables and chairs for 30 inside

-The mission of the Hodge House is to provide a venue for historic interpretation and environmental education, and a unique space for special occasions.
+The mission of the Hodge House is to provide a unique venue for historic interpretation, environmental education, and special occasions.